 My name is Debbie and although the title suggests there is more than one of us making your precious keepsakes, it is for the time being just myself.

 I started off jewellery designing about 7 years ago now.
-I decided from that I wanted to make more personal and meaningful items for people, so about 3 yrs ago I started doing memorial pieces with cremation ashes and hair/fur.
+I decided from that I wanted to make more personal and meaningful items for people, so over 3 yrs ago, I started doing memorial pieces with cremation ashes and hair/fur.
 I have had some wonderful customers and some beautiful letters, cards, and feedback that just warmed my heart.
-I feel it is as emotional for me to make as it is for you to receive, and I have had the privilege of hearing some wonderful stories, and some sad and heartfelt stories that have really humbled me - it has been an honor to make each and every piece.
+I feel it is as emotional for me to make as it is for you to receive, and I have had the privilege of hearing some wonderful stories, and some sad and heartfelt stories that have really humbled me - it has been an honour to make each and every piece.

 All materials are respected, name tagged and preserved on the day I receive them until I am ready to start your order.
 I always keep materials separate and I deal with one customer order at a time.
 I have had many experiences from previous jobs dealing with bagging and tagging and ensuring all details are accurate down to the finest detail.
 Previous employers have been the Met police and I was a phlebotomist with the NHS for a number of years.
 So I hope that may bring a little more reassurance.